ryanrclewis/saintstombs/content/saints/regions/north-america.md

   - In addition to the Shrine, there is a Way of the Cross and a large cross on a nearby hill

+Toledo

+- St. Patrick Church (130 Avondale Avenue)

+  - St. Florian, martyr, 5/4 (relic only; on the altar dedicated to him)

 Tortugas, Doña Ana County, New Mexico

-- Shrine and Parish of Our Lady of Guadalupe (3600 Parroquia St.)
+- Shrine and Parish of Our Lady of Guadalupe (3600 Parroquia Street)

 Totowa, Passaic County, New Jersey

-- Holy Sepulchre Roman Catholic Cemetery
+- Holy Sepulchre Roman Catholic Cemetery (52 Totowa Road)

   - Servant of God Fr.
 Leo Heinrichs, OFM, priest (likely martyr)